kubeadapt/kubeadapt-helm/CONTRIBUTING.md

 we lint the title of your pull request to ensure it follows the [conventional commits](https://www.conventionalcommits.org/) specification. this is done using github actions and the [action-semantic-pull-request](https://github.com/kubeadapt/kubeadapt-helm/blob/main/.github/workflows/pr-title.yml) workflow.

 The scope of the change must be included in the title.
 The scope should be the name of the component you are changing.
-For example, if you are changing the `kubeadapt-coreapi`, the title of your pull request should be `fix(kubeadapt-coreapi): Fix typo in deployment.yaml`.
+For example, if you are changing the `agent`, the title of your pull request should be `fix(agent): Fix typo in deployment.yaml`.

 ## Documentation